 Origins of the Australian War Memorial

-Many a man lying out there at Pozières or in the low scrub at Gallipoli, with his poor tired senses barely working through the fever of his brain, has thought in his last moments: "Well – well – it's over; but in Australia they will be proud of this."
+"Many a man lying out there at Pozières or in the low scrub at Gallipoli, with his poor tired senses barely working through the fever of his brain, has thought in his last moments: 'Well – well – it's over; but in Australia they will be proud of this.'"
 (Charles Bean)

-One knew that the Brigades which went in last night were there today in that insatiable factory of ghastly wounds.
+Pozières has been a terrible sight all day … One knew that the Brigades which went in last night were there today in that insatiable factory of ghastly wounds.
 The men were simply turned in there as into some ghastly giant mincing machine.
 They have to stay there while shell after huge shell descends with a shriek close beside them – each one an acute mental torture – each shrieking tearing crash bringing a promise to each man – instantaneous – I will tear you into ghastly wounds – I will rend your flesh and pulp an arm or a leg – fling you half a gaping quivering man (like these that you see smashed around you one by one) to lie there rotting and blackening like all the things you saw by the awful roadside, or in that sickening dusty crater.
-Ten or twenty times a minute every man in the trench has that instant fear thrust tight upon his shoulders – I don't care how brave he is – with a crash that is a physical pain and a strain to withstand.
+Ten or twenty times a minute every man in the trench has that instant fear thrust tight upon his shoulders – I don't care how brave he is – with a crash that is a physical pain and a strain to withstand.'

-AWRS was set up in 1917 to ensure Australia would have its own collection of records and relics of the great war being fought.
-Treloar devoted himself especially to improving the quality of the unit war diaries which recorded the action of each unit day by day, and to ensuring that after the war the official historian would have a well ordered collection of the diaries and supplementary material to work from.
+The Australian War Records Section (AWRS) was set up in 1917 to ensure Australia would have its own collection of records and relics of the great war being fought.
+Treloar devoted himself especially to improving the quality of the unit and formation war diaries, which recorded operations and activities daily, and to ensuring that after the war the official historian would have a well-ordered collection of the diaries and supplementary primary source material to work from.

 Melbourne and Sydney exhibitions

-After the war it took a long time before the Memorial's building in Canberra was constructed.
+After the First World War it took a long time before the Memorial's building in Canberra was constructed.
 Initially there were delays in arousing public and government enthusiasm.
-Then the Depression intervened.
+Then the financial crash and the subsequent Great Depression intervened.
 In the meantime large, long-running exhibitions were held in Melbourne and Sydney.
-The "Australian War Museum" opened on ANZAC Day 1922 in the Exhibition Building, Melbourne.
+The Australian War Museum opened on Anzac Day 1922 in the Exhibition Building, Melbourne.
 This exhibition of war relics was enthusiastically received by press and public, and attracted large crowds.
 The exhibition closed in 1925 and was moved to Sydney, where it remained until 1935.